 How do I stop this situation?

-There are ways to avoid this situation and it’s very simple (We are not trying to scare you out of interior waterproofing!).
+There are ways to avoid this situation and it’s very simple (We are not trying to scare you out of waterproofing from inside!).

 Protect your investment